-This microcredential aligns with the 2-credit point subject in one of the following postgraduate offerings: Master of Science (C04241) or Master of Medical Biotechnology (C04390).
+This microcredential aligns with the 2-credit point subject, Clinical Trials: Evidence and Design (60002) in one of the following postgraduate offerings: Master of Science (C04241) or Master of Medical Biotechnology (C04390).
 This microcredential may qualify for recognition of prior learning at this and other institutions.

 Anyone with an interest in the clinical trials sector would benefit from this course, and in particular, science and medical graduates, medical researchers and allied health professionals who wish to learn more about the clinical trials process and how the evidence from clinical trials is implemented.

 The learning objectives for this course are:

 This course incorporates a range of teaching and learning strategies, including live presentations, discussions, case studies and group activities.
 Online workshops are scheduled throughout the four-week teaching period for participants to interact with instructors and peers.

 Participants must achieve 50% or more of total marks overall.

 Dr Catherine Burke is a microbiologist with 10 years of research experience since the award of her PhD in 2010.
 Her research is focused on the human microbiome and she collaborates widely with clinical and disease experts to study associations of the microbiome with various states of health and disease, including interventional and observational clinical studies.

 Catherine also works with model systems in the laboratory to study the mechanisms by which our resident bacteria influence our health.